vidishsirdesai/projects/README.md

 4. Remote to Local ("r2l"): These attacks attempt to gain unauthorized access to a system from a remote location.
 Examples include, "warezclient", "guess_passwd", "ftp_write", "multihop", "imap", "warezmaster", "phf", and "spy".
 5. Probe ("probe"): Probing attacks, which aim to gather information about a network or system.
 This category includes attacks like, "ipsweep", "portsweep", "nmap", and "satan" that scan networks for vulnerabilities and gather information.

-A high level classification of these attack types can be created, and elements in the `attack` column can be assigned to one of the high level classes.
+A high level classification of these attack types can be created, and elements in the `attack` column can be assigned to one of the above high level classes.

-Considering all of the above, a new column, namely `attackhlc`, has been created.
+Considering all of the above, a new column, namely `attackhlc`, is created.
 Wherein, each element in the `attack` column has been assigned to its respective high level class.

 ```
 attackhlc = {